sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 #### Key Cache: `Pods/.project_cache/installation_cache`
 ##### `TargetCacheKey`
 The `TargetCacheKey` is responsible for uniquely identifying a `Target` and determining if it has changed.
-We can determine if a target is dirty based on a difference in the following criteria:
+For a `PodTarget`, we can determine if it is dirty based on a difference in the following criteria:
 - Podspec checksum values.
 - Build settings (contained in target xcconfig files)
 - Set of specs to integrate.
 - Set of files tracked (exclusive to local pods).
 - Checkout options (if they exist for the pod).

+For an `AggregateTarget`, we can determine if it is dirty based on a difference in the following criteria:
+- Build settings (contained in target xcconfig files)

 For each `TargetCacheKey`, we will store in the `installation_cache` file:
 - Podspec checksum